vuezy/teeny-store/docs/guide/getting-started.md

 </script>

 # Getting Started
-Teeny Store is a handy tool that helps you manage application state and side-effects.
+Teeny Store is a handy tool that helps you manage application state and side effects.
 You can easily use it in any modern JavaScript/TypeScript project.

 ## Installation
 You can install Teeny Store via a package manager, or load it directly in the browser using a CDN.